Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification: The CovAgent Framework

 \subsection{Architecture Overview}

 CovAgent is an agentic framework designed to systematically study, and ultimately improve, the process of coverage closure in hardware verification.
-Rather than treating LLM-based verification as a monolithic workflow, CovAgent provides two tiers: a base tier using general-purpose OpenAI Codex CLI, and an enhanced tier using a domain-specialized agent implemented in LangGraph.
+Rather than treating LLM-based verification as a monolithic workflow, CovAgent provides two tiers: a base tier using general-purpose OpenAI Codex CLI \cite{codex}, and an enhanced tier using a domain-specialized agent implemented in LangGraph \cite{langgraph}.
 This two-tier design enables controlled experimentation on how architectural constraints, tool abstractions, and feedback structure influence both coverage outcomes and inference-time efficiency.
-At its core, CovAgent implements coverage closure as an iterative reasoning loop over six stages: (1) design comprehension from specification and top-level interface, (2) testbench synthesis constrained to stimulus injection, (3) compilation with coverage instrumentation, (4) multi-seed simulation and coverage aggregation, (5) structured analysis of residual coverage holes, and (6) targeted refinement of stimulus to address those holes.
-This loop mimics feedback-driven coverage closure.
+At its core, CovAgent implements coverage closure as an iterative reasoning loop over six stages: (1) design comprehension from specification and top-level interface, (2) testbench synthesis constrained to stimulus generation, (3) compilation with coverage instrumentation, (4) multi-seed simulation and coverage aggregation, (5) structured analysis of coverage holes, and (6) targeted refinement of stimulus to address those holes.
+This loop mimics human-based feedback-driven coverage closure. \textit{Note that our framework is not tied to Codex and can integrate other agents (e.g. Claude Code) with minimal changes.}

-As shown in Fig. \ref{fig:covagent_arch}, CovAgent adopts the ReAct (Reasoning + Acting) \cite{react} paradigm.
-In contrast to generic ReAct-style systems, CovAgent drives this loop using a carefully crafted system prompt that embeds knowledge of verification methodology.
-This prompt establishes the agent's role as an expert hardware verification engineer, provides the paths to the specification, design files, and appends the top module header.
-By enforcing strict top-level stimulus constraints (i.e. disallowing hierarchical force/release and submodule instantiation), the agent is compelled to explore realistically reachable behaviors.
-The prompt specifies \textbf{testbench requirements} (e.g., signal declaration rules, constrained randomization), and also provides coverage improvement strategies.